MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/define-action-command.md

     Commands context = `compose`

-* Command box: By @mentioning your app in the command box.
+* Command box: By using / in the command box.
+For example, **/your-app-name**.
+If you are using classic Teams the action command is invoked by @mentioning in the command box.
+For example, **@your-app-name**.

     Commands context = `commandBox`

    > [!NOTE]
-   >
-   > * If a message extension is invoked from the command box, you can't respond with a bot message inserted directly into the conversation.
+   > If a message extension is invoked from the command box, you can't respond with a bot message inserted directly into the conversation.
-   >
-   > * You can invoke an action command in the [new Microsoft Teams client](~/resources/teams-updates.md) using /.

 * Message: Directly from an existing message through the `...` overflow menu on a message.